Hepatitis B Core Antibody

 HBV has a central core and a surrounding envelope.
 Your immune system makes IgM antibodies

-antibodies begin to appear in your blood several weeks after you are first infected
+begin to appear in your blood several weeks after you are first infected with HBV.

-with HBV.
-People who have had the hepatitis B vaccine will not have the core antibody
+People who have had the hepatitis B vaccine will not have the core antibody in their

 HBV is one of 5 hepatitis viruses.
 The others are hepatitis A, C, D, and E. Most hepatitis